 The Tazumal Ruins are located in a public park right inside the small town of Chalchuapa, only 13km from Santa Ana.
 The structure is basically one big pyramid which is now partially buried underground.
 It costs $3 to enter and you can walk around and even climb on some parts of the pyramid.
 Of course doing this inspired some epic Apocalypto-like posing, and, as always, jumping pictures:

-After walking around and taking lots of pictures for about an hour we had had our fill of archeology.
+After walking around and taking lots of pictures of the Ruinas del Tazumal for about an hour we had had our fill of archeology.
 Before leaving, we stopped at a cafe to try a local Chaulchuapa specialty: Yucca con chicharron.

 Chicharron is fried pork kind of like bacon, and it was served over boiled and mashed yucca with some coleslaw mixed in.
 Zach enjoyed it more than I did, but we both LOVED the “horchata!”
 Horchata is an amazing iced beverage made from the roasted seeds of the “morro” fruit.
 Horchata is super sweet, milky, really almost chocolatey!
 I don’t know how they get that taste out of this fruit, but it works for me!
 I’d tried Mexican horchata once before but this was way better.
 I think we discovered another addiction!

 If you enjoy this post about Ruinas del Tazumal then check out our archives for other adventures!
 Also, don’t forget to follow us on Instagram @laaventuraproject and our subscribe to our Youtube Channel.